Home » Symptoms » Dog Symptoms A-Z » Globe Feels Abnormally Firm

 Additionally, veterinary research is investigating how environmental factors and lifestyle influence the risk and course of glaucoma in dogs.
 There is evidence that a balanced diet and regular exercise may play a role in preventing eye diseases.
 These findings could lead to recommendations for the care and management of dogs that are susceptible to eye diseases.

 Another promising area is regenerative medicine.
 Researchers are working on stem cell therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. techniques aimed at repairing damaged tissue in the eye and preserving eye function.
-Studies in animal models show that stem cells have the potential to support the health of the optic nerveThe optic nerve is the nerve that connects the retina of the eye to the brain and transmits visual information.
-Diseases or damage to the optic nerve in dogs and cats can lead to vision loss or blindness. and potentially restore lost function.
+Studies in animal models show that stem cells have the potential to support optic nerveThe optic nerve is the nerve that connects the retina of the eye to the brain and transmits visual information.
+Diseases or damage to the optic nerve in dogs and cats can lead to vision loss or blindness. health and possibly restore lost function.
 These strategies could offer revolutionary approaches to treating glaucoma in dogs in the future.